- About Us

 This program was implemented during the 1990s with groups of adolescents and young adults in Colorado.

-This program consists of eight or nine sessions, forty-five minutes to an hour each.
+This program consists of eight or nine sessions that last 45 minutes to 1 hour each.

 No information on costs for this program was located.

-To move Cognitive Relaxation Coping Skills program to the Effective category on the Clearinghouse Continuum of Evidence, at least onemust be conducted that demonstrates sustained, positive outcomes.
-This study must be conducted independent of the program developer.
+To move the Cognitive Relaxation Coping Skills program to the Effective category on the Clearinghouse Continuum of Evidence, at least onemust be conducted that demonstrates sustained, positive outcomes.
+This study must be conducted independently of the program developer.

 *Resources and associated costs reflect those identified at the time of fact sheet publication.